15 Best Rick and Morty Characters, Ranked

 13. Krombopulos Michael

 Out of all the characters appearing on the list, Krombopulos Michael has the shortest screen time owing to the fact that he gets killed by Morty shortly after his introduction.
 Krombopulos Michael meets Rick in a garage to collect an anti-matter gun from him in exchange for Flerbos, which Rick uses to spend an afternoon at Blipz and Chitz, a videogame arcade, much to Morty’s disdain.
 Michael introduces himself as a professional assassin with no moral compass or ethics, “I’m very discreet.
 I have no code of ethics.
 I will kill anyone, anywhere.
-Children, animals, old people, doesn’t matter.
+Children, animals, old people don’t matter.
 I just love killing!” #KMIchealkills

 Read More: Best Sitcoms of All Time